cloudant/sync-android/doc/query.md

-Use the following methods to create a JSON index:
+Use the following method to create a JSON index:

 ```
 Index createJsonIndex(List<FieldSort> fields, String indexName) throws QueryException;
 ```

-Use either of the following methods to create a TEXT index:
+Use the following method to create a TEXT index:

 ```
 Index createTextIndex(List<FieldSort> fields, String indexName, Tokenizer tokenizer) throws QueryException;